 Additionally, Westport has various counseling and substance abuse options that defendants can take advantage of.
 If an individual is addressing underlying issues, it can give the court more reason to modify the order.

-A Westport Protective Order Attorney Could Help
+A Westport Protective Order Attorney Could Help With Modifications

 If you are subject to a protective order, it is critical to comply with the terms, as any violation is a felony offense.
 However, some protective orders can be overly restrictive.
-With help from an experienced Westport attorney, you may be able to convince the court to modify your protective order so that it creates less of a burden.
+With help from an experienced attorney, you may be able to convince the court to modify your Westport protective order so that it creates less of a burden.
 Call Mark Sherman Law today for more information.